giangbang/Seam-carving/README.md

 <img src="https://github.com/giangbang/Seam-carving/blob/master/demo/carve.png">

 ## Seam expanding
-To enlarge an image, one can insert new seam instead of remove it as in seam carving.
-Naturally, optimal seams are inserted until desired size is reached
+To enlarge an image, one can insert new seams instead of removing them as in seam carving.
+Naturally, optimal seams are inserted until the desired size is reached.

 <img src="https://github.com/giangbang/Seam-carving/blob/master/demo/naiveExpand.png">

-Unfortunately, this approach does not work as it create a stretching artifact by choosing the same seam.
-Another idea is to find the first `k` seams for removal, and then duplicate them instead of removing
+Unfortunately, this approach does not work as it creates a stretching artifact by choosing the same seam.
+Another idea is to find the first `k` seams for removal, and then duplicate them instead of removing.

 <img src="https://github.com/giangbang/Seam-carving/blob/master/demo/expand.png">

 ## Object removal
-Given the mask of the object, the algorithm firstly use seam carving to remove the mask region and expand it to the orginal size.
-Energy of pixels within mask region are subtracted to attract seam to travel through them.
+Given the mask of the object, the algorithm firstly uses seam carving to remove the mask region and expands it to the orginal size.
+Energy of pixels within mask region are subtracted to attract seams to travel through them.

 <img src="https://github.com/giangbang/Seam-carving/blob/master/demo/object%20removal.jpeg">